Shivang44/mmo_server/README.md

 It contains two main components:

 - A (fully tested) REST server in phoenix that handles account-level tasks (creating an account, characters, etc)
-- A server-authortative server that will handle actual gameplay logic (haven't started this yet)
+- A server-authoritative server that will handle actual gameplay logic (haven't started this)

 # Server